2023 Under-21 EURO qualifying latest: Netherlands, England, Germany, Portugal, Spain, Belgium in finals

 Croatia, Finland, Norway, Austria, Azerbaijan, Estonia

 - Croatia were heading for the finals on Friday when 2-1 up in Norway at the 90-minute mark.
 However, Norway scored twice in added time to win 3-2.
 Finland also staged a late comeback to win 3-2 in Austria and then beat Azerbaijan 3-0 on Tuesday.
-Croatia did seal a top-two finish on Wednesday with a 4-0 win in Estonia.
-Finland are three points behind, with a game on hand, and Norway one more back with two to play.
+Croatia finally sealed a top-two finish on Wednesday with a 4-0 win in Estonia.
+Finland are three points behind, with a game in hand, and Norway are one more back with two to play.
 Finland face Norway on Friday.

 Group B (complete)